eea76/sqs_dynamodb/readme.md

-### In an effort to learn how various AWS services work, I've written a small project that
+### In an effort to explain the fundamentals of several AWS services, I've written a small project that
 - generates data (movie objects with the following attributes):
     - title
     - year of release